egaskin/f1l-internship-emulator/README.md

 #### What are RHPs and how were they defined?
 See definition of RHPs in "What did they do?" above.

-RHPs were identified by using non-negative matrix factorization (NMF) the scRNA-seq data matrix associated with each cell line.
+RHPs were identified by apply non-negative matrix factorization (NMF) to the scRNA-seq data matrix associated with each cell line.
 The clusters can be obtained by querying the columns of H following NMF factorization for clustering (V=WH, see [Wiki](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization#Clustering_property)).
 Comparing clusters with similar genes across cell lines then taking the consensus of those comparisons revealed RHPs.

 #### How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?
 For the most part, RHPs *in vitro* and programs *in vivo* appeared to be highly consistent with each other.
 That is, cancer cell lines RHPs were generally found to successfully recapitulate the heterogeneity found in real tumors.
 The authors identified 12 RHPs in total - 2 cell cycle programs and 10 non-cell cycle programs.